DemandCube/NeverwinterDP_Legacy/README.md

 =============
 - A [DemandCube](https://github.com/DemandCube) Project

-Neverwinter Realtime BigData Distributed Data Pipeline for Hadoop
+NeverwinterDP the Big Data Pipeline for Hadoop